Ciaran-Carroll/Multiple-Linear-Regression-Project/README.md

 ## Conclusion

-This program provides a comprehensive framework for stock market analysis, combining statistical rigor with practical trading insights.
+This program provides a comprehensive framework for stock market analysis, combining statistical rigour with practical trading insights.
 While it offers valuable analytical tools, users should remember that all financial predictions carry inherent uncertainty and should be used as part of a broader investment strategy that includes proper risk management and diversification.

 **Disclaimer:** This tool is for educational and research purposes only.
 It does not constitute financial advice.
 Always consult with a qualified financial advisor before making investment decisions.